technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 3/Lab 3 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

 ## Task 1: Create an Azure AI Search resource

-1. In a web browser, open the Azure portal at +++https://portal.azure.com+++ and sign in using your Azure credentials.
+1. In a web browser, open the Azure portal at +++https://portal.azure.com+++ and sign in using your office 365 admin tenant credentials.

     ![](./media/image1.png)